MarkBuffalo/Bible-FrontEnd/readme.md

   - As far as I know, the words are still intact and have their same meaning.
   - When this occurs, the missing verse is shown as, "**見上節**".
   - This feature also helps to maintain backwards compability with English searches and processing, without needing lots of extra code.
+- You do not need to change your language to search either English or Chinese.
+You may perform a search using either language, and it will be recognized.
+- Supports Chinese dashes, `——` (double),  `—` (single), and English dashes (-).
+ - This is to maintain compatibility with Chinese Input Methods, which generally force two dashes when using the shift+dash button.

 ## English Example Queries: ##